openhab/org.openhab.binding.zwave/doc/eco/tiltzwave25_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-To save power, this sensor sleeps most of the time and is therefore not awake to receive messages from a gateway for testing.
+<p&gtTo save power, this sensor sleeps most of the time and is therefore not awake to receive messages from a gateway for testing.
 Removing the top case from the sensor will put in device into a tampered mode in which the sensor will stay awake and able to receive messages.
-Most of the time an end user would not do this, but if the sensor needs to be configured after inclusion, an end user can follow the instructions below for sending Wake-Up notifications.

-The sensor will wake up every so often and when the case is closed, it will send a Wake-Up Notification to allow the life line master node controller that the sensor is now available for any queued messages that the controller may have for the sensor. **The time between Wake-Up Notifications can be configured with the Wake-Up Notification command class to be between 1 hour and 1 week with interval steps of 200 seconds.**
+Most of the time an end user would not do this, but if the sensor needs to be configured after inclusion, an end user can follow the instructions below for sending Wake-Up notifications.</p&gt <p&gtThe sensor will wake up every so often and when the case is closed, it will send a Wake-Up Notification to allow the life line master node controller that the sensor is now available for any queued messages that the controller may have for the sensor. <strong&gtThe time between Wake-Up Notifications can be configured with the Wake-Up Notification command class to be between 1 hour and 1 week with interval steps of 200 seconds.</strong&gt</p&gt

 ## Channels